cocopuff2u/MOFA_WEBSITE/docs/standalone_sha256_hashes.md

 | **Licensing Helper Tool Installer** | <a href="https://officecdnmac.microsoft.com/pr/C1297A47-86C4-4C1F-97FA-950631F94777/MacAutoupdate/Microsoft_OfficeLicensingHelper_16.77.23091003_Updater.pkg"><img src="./images/pkg-icon.png" alt="Download Image" width="60"></a> | `2ef5b5006534c0d20d46c7353f42a0dc1faff7d53ba89a3151ccf5102c059905` |
 | **Quick Assist Installer** | <a href="https://officecdnmac.microsoft.com/pr/C1297A47-86C4-4C1F-97FA-950631F94777/MacAutoupdate/Microsoft_Quick_Assist_1.0.2411113_updater.pkg"><img src="./images/quickassist.png" alt="Download Image" width="60"></a> | `2fdab5e1815862c9b3583257c485b088aa46c86e5609cad09bfa13a3a092a0e1` |
 | **Remote Help Installer** | <a href="https://officecdnmac.microsoft.com/pr/C1297A47-86C4-4C1F-97FA-950631F94777/MacAutoupdate/Microsoft_Remote_Help_1.0.2411113_updater.pkg"><img src="./images/remotehelp.png" alt="Download Image" width="60"></a> | `0fb298a8cbf6d58a9846b639e1b8581085993f184fbc823448ef5d6bbb4467b6` |

+## How to Verify SHA256 Hashes

+For a detailed guide on how to verify SHA256 hashes, please refer to [this guide](./guides/how_to_sha256).

+> [!IMPORTANT]
+> This page is fully automated and updated through a script.
+To modify the content, the script itself must be updated.
+The information presented here is generated automatically based on the most recent data available from the Microsoft.
+Please note that it may not always reflect complete accuracy.